If you are thinking of applying to University College, or are unsure which college to choose, why not come to one of our Open Days?

 What's on at Univ?

-Meet our Tutors: As well as meeting our students, you'll also have the opportunity to meet subject tutors alongside other prospective applicants.
-It's the perfect opportunity to ask questions and find out more details about the course in an informal setting.
+As well as meeting our students, you’ll also have the opportunity to meet subject tutors alongside other prospective applicants.
+It’s the perfect opportunity to ask questions and find out more details about the course in an informal setting.
 There is no need to book a place for these sessions, but tutors will be available at different times throughout the middle of the day period (12.15-2.15pm).
 Some are hosted at the departments but most are hosted in College. for In-College meetings guests will need to come to the welcome desk (5 minutes before for non-drop-in meetings) to be directed to the appropriate room.
-A provisional programme is available here so you can plan your day.
+A provisional programme will be available here prior to the open days.

-Talks and workshops: There will be a series of talks and workshops on offer to prospective applicants, parents and teachers during the afternoon:
+There will be a series of talks and workshops on offer to prospective applicants, parents and teachers during the afternoon.
+Last year these were:

-• 15:15-16:00 - 'Exploring Beyond the School Syllabus' – talk given by Nelli Chamings, Univ's Schools Liaison and Access Officer.
-This workshop will give prospective applicants a wide range of ideas for how they can stretch themselves beyond the school curriculum in preparation for a university application.
+- 3.15-4.00pm – “Exploring Beyond the School Syllabus” – talk given by Nelli Chamings, Univ’s Schools Liaison and Access Officer.
+This workshop will give prospective applicants a wide range of ideas for how they can stretch themselves beyond the school curriculum in preparation for a university application

 You do not need to book for these talks.
 Spaces will be available on a first come first served basis and in the case of high attendance we may have to turn some attendees away.

-On both Facebook and Twitter you will find regular information about College and the wider Oxford student experience.
-A range of videos on all aspects of life at Univ can be found on our YouTube channel and, more recently, we have introduced Pinterest with posts covering a range of topics from Music at Univ to History and Treasures and Univites.
-Finally, we also post regularly to Instagram.
+We would also encourage all prospective students to sign up to Univ’s social media channels.
+Both Facebook and Twitter provide regular information about College and the wider Oxford student experience, a range of videos on all aspects of life at Univ can be found on our YouTube channel and we also post regularly to Instagram.